 You can do a lot with this tool, such as browsing your inbox and adding a due date to each message.
 Furthermore, you can set a priority for each message, so that you spend your time efficiently.

 - No more disappearing messages.
 As you know, the more messages that you send and receive, the greater chance there is that something will slip through the cracks.
 ActiveInbox helps protect against this, by giving you tools, in addition to the standard folders and gold stars.

 - Email tracking.
-Don’t forget that this plugin can track emails until you receive a response, making sure that you never overlook an important note.
+Don’t forget that this browser extension can track emails until you receive a response, making sure that you never overlook an important note.

 - Send later feature.
 You can compose an email now, but schedule it to be sent later.
 This is a feature that you may use more than you think.

 With ActiveInbox, you have everything that you need at your disposal.
 You can focus all of your time on your inbox, as opposed to jumping around from one tool to the next.

 Pro tip: take advantage of the free trial, to better learn what ActiveInbox has to offer.
 This will help you decide if paying for the service is a good idea.

 Email has come a long way since the first message was sent in 1971.
 One of the biggest milestones in the history of email was the release of Gmail, as an invitation-only solution in April 2004.

 Upon becoming available to the general public in 2007, Gmail quickly grew to become one of the top email services in the world.